 Once we determine that you have a likely under-slab leak, based on the appearance of the symptoms we listed, along with a visual diagnosis by one of our trained and licensed plumbing technicians, the next step is to determine precisely where the leak is.

-At Nick’s Plumbing and Sewer Services, we employ a couple of different methods for slab leak detection in Houston.
+At Nick’s Plumbing and Air Conditioning, Sewer Services, we employ a couple of different methods for slab leak detection in Houston.
 We use specialized snake cameras that reveal a high-definition view of your drain and sewer lines from the inside, as well as inflatable rubber bladders to block specific areas of your plumbing system to facilitate isolation testing of each section of your sewer and drain lines.